arturteplov/ai-sales/README.md

 ### Payment integration

-Once Stripe keys are present, clicking “Ask AI Sales to build it for you” issues a Checkout session using subscription mode (price defined by `STRIPE_PRICE_ID`).
+Once Stripe keys are present, clicking “Ask AI Trust to build it for you” issues a Checkout session using subscription mode (price defined by `STRIPE_PRICE_ID`).
 Adjust mode/line items to charge per build or per credit if preferred.

 ## Project structure